shubhamscriet/SPOTIFYCLONE/README.md

 # SPOTIFYCLONE
-Some Logos are taken from  FONTAWESOME web
+Some Logos are taken from  FONTAWESOME web.